TL Inflation Rate YoY for November 2025: A Noticeable Uptick to 1.2%

 Drivers this month

-- Energy prices stabilized, contributing 0.12 percentage points (pp) to inflation.
+- Energy prices rebounded, contributing approximately 0.25 percentage points to the inflation increase.

 Policy pulse